MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/delegated-managed-service-accounts/delegated-managed-service-accounts-overview.md

 A quick concept of the migration flow process for a dMSA involves the following steps:

-1. The Credential Guard (CG) policy is configured to protect the machines identity.
+1. The CG policy can be configured to protect the machines identity.
 1. An administrator starts and completes migration of the service account.
 1. The service account refreshes the Ticket Granting Server (TGT).
 1. The service account adds the machine identity to allow principles.